RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

  * `Identity Brokering` - Integrates with 3rd-party Identity Providers including leading social networks as identity source.
  * `REST APIs and Administration GUI` - Specify user federation, role mapping, and client applications with easy-to-use Administration GUI and REST APIs.

-We will deploy RH-SSO in Catalog project via running the following commands in CodeReady Workspace `Terminal`:
+We will deploy RH-SSO in Catalog project via running the following commands in CodeReady Workspaces `Terminal`:

 You need to replace your username with `authuserXX`.